-I am a specialist in early modern literature, and completed my PhD in 2010 under the supervision of Professor Elaine Hobby.
+I am a specialist in early modern literature and medicine, specifically focussed on women’s reproductive health, and completed my PhD in 2010 under the supervision of Professor Elaine Hobby.
 This project was funded by both the Arts and Humanities Research Council (2 years) and Loughborough University (1 year).
 I have been teaching at the University since beginning my doctoral studies in 2006.
 After being awarded my PhD I won a post-doctoral research fellowship from the Society for Renaissance Studies (2012-13).
 I have an MA in early modern writing and an English degree from Loughborough.

 In addition to teaching at Loughborough, I have taught as a Visiting Lecturer at the University of Worcester (Renaissance Verse), Birmingham City University (Shakespeare Studies), and Newman University (Introduction to Drama).